daviderics/NFL_Combine_Project/README.md

 For each type of model, I started by using the default hyperparameters used by scikit learn in order to create a baseline model.
 I then used GridSearchCV to tune certain hyperparameters.
 A 75-25 train-test split was used for each model.
 Performance was evaluated by looking at accuracy, the confusion matrix, and the ROC curve.

+## Evaluation

-The accuracy of the models ranged from 67% to 73%.
+The accuracy of the models on test data ranged from 67% to 73%.
 Models tended to achieve solid recall of drafted players (over 90%), but struggled with recall of undrafted players (less than 35%).
 As I will discuss below, recalling drafted players is preferable.

 **Best Performing Model**
-The best performing model was a logistic regression model that used C=0.1 for lasso regularization.
+The best performing model was a logistic regression model that used C=0.1 for Lasso regularization.
 The model achieved 73% accuracy on the test data.

 Below is a plot showing histograms of the probability predicted by the model.
 Anything above 0.5 is predicted to be a drafted player while values below 0.5 mean the player is predicted to not be drafted.
 Actual drafted players are in blue while undrafted players are in red.
 ![Prediction_Histogram](Figures/Prediction_Histogram.png)